 Pace Car Project: 1969 Chevrolet Camaro SS/RS

 Given that most of the sheet metal is shot, the seller is sending along a bunch of new panels to facilitate a restoration.
-The hood has already been replaced and it doesn’t looks stock.
+The hood has already been replaced, and it doesn’t look stock.
 It’s hard to tell if everything needed is there, but if something is missing that’s not specific to the Z11 option, first-generation Camaro parts are generally available.
 The VIN and cowl tags have been removed because new sheet metal was the plan.
 Since the seller has plenty of cars and motorcycles to work on, trades will not be considered.

 Comments